Pranavv361/cs5293sp23-project0/README.md

 ```python
 status.status('incidents.db')
 ```
-Using status method to print all the values in the nature field with their count
+Using status method to print all the values in the nature field with their count.
+Using **Select** and **Groupby** command to get the count of the incidents.

-Assumptions:
+### Assumptions:
 1. Nature of Incidents field contains values which are of type Start Case, Title Case, camelCase, sentence case etc. Incidents fields does not start with ALL CAPS word.
+2. The Location field is a single line field.

-Bugs:
+### Bugs:
-1. If the Nature of Incident field starts with a word in ALL CAPS, then the word will be concatenated to th Address field.
+1. If the Nature of Incident field starts with a word in ALL CAPS, then the word will be concatenated to the Address field.